-- In 2019, “Game of Thrones” superfans will be able to visit sets for filming locations in Northern Ireland.
+- In 2020, “Game of Thrones” superfans can visit sets for filming locations in Northern Ireland.

 - HBO is converting production locations into tourist attractions for the show’s fans.

-- The smash hit is filmed around the world, which has increased tourism to filming locations, but not every city has welcomed the attention.
+- The smash hit is filmed around the world, which has increased tourism to other filming locations.

 “Game of Thrones” fans will be able to blur the line between real life and fantasy when the Game of Thrones Studio Tour launches in spring 2020, The New York Times reported.

-HBO’s mega-popular series is drawing to a conclusion in its eighth and final season, which premiered on Sunday, April 14 , but “Game of Thrones” diehards will be able to keep the fantasy alive by visiting sets for filming locations like Winterfell, Castle Black and Kings Landing in Northern Ireland.
-As HBO plans to transform some of the locations into tourist attractions, fans will be treated to a studio tour in Banbridge in Northern Ireland where they can see costumes, props, set decorations and weapons that were used in the show.
+HBO’s mega-popular series is drawing to a conclusion in its eighth and final season, which premiered on Sunday, April 14 , but “Game of Thrones” diehards will be able to keep the fantasy alive by visiting sets for filming locations like Winterfell and Castle Black in Northern Ireland.
+As HBO plans to transform some of the locations into tourist attractions, fans will be treated to an interactive studio tour in Banbridge in Northern Ireland where they can see costumes, props, set decorations and weapons that were used in the show.

 Add in lodging, transportation once there, food, souvenir money and other incidentals, and you’re looking at a trip that could cost a few thousand dollars.